How To Write a Report: A Detailed Guide [+AI Method]

-In my career in positive impact organizations across the finance and education sectors, I’ve written a range of reports for both internal and external audiences—and regularly read reports from industry leaders, too.
+In my career I’ve written a range of reports for both internal and external audiences—and regularly read reports from industry leaders, too.
 Top reports are informative and educational, summarizing key information quickly so it’s easy to digest.
 But the best examples also use high-quality research and concise but compelling language to bring the subject matter to life.

 In this article, I’ll focus on general thematic reports, the kind you may be asked to write at college or work.
 I’ll give you the lowdown on how to write an effective report that still packs in the facts.